sapegin/social-likes/Readme.md

 });
 ```

 ### Adding your own button

 You can find some custom buttons in `contrib` folder.

-Define `socialLikesButtons` hash:
+Define `socialLikesButtons` object:

 ```javascript
 var socialLikesButtons = {